piotr-yuxuan/malli-cli/README.md

              [-d|-e][-f[option_argument]][operand...]
 ```

 The utility in the example is named `utility_name`.
-It is followed by
+It is followed by options,
-options, option-arguments, and operands.
+option-arguments, and operands.
 The arguments that consist of
 `-` characters and single letters or digits, such as `a`, are known as
 "options" (or, historically, "flags").
-Certain options are followed by
+Certain options are followed by an "
-an "option-argument", as shown with `[ -c option_argument ]`.
-The
+option-argument", as shown with `[ -c option_argument ]`.
+The arguments
-arguments following the last options and option-arguments are named
+following the last options and option-arguments are named
 "operands".

 # Simple example